scala/scala-lang/blog/_posts/2018-06-04-scalac-profiling.md

 [![Initial flamegraph of implicit search in `frontend`](/resources/img/blog/bloop-profile-0.png)](/resources/img/blog/bloop-profile-0.svg)

-(The flamegraph is a png image.
-You can check the svg by opening the image in a new tab and replacing `png` by `svg` in the URL.
-The svg images allows you to hover on every stack, search through the stack entries and check the compilation times of every box.)
+(The flamegraph in the blog post is a png image.
+You can check the svg by opening the image in a new tab.
+Svg images allow you to hover on every stack, search through the stack entries and check the compilation times of every box.)

 We finally have a visual of all the implicit searches our program is doing, and how their dependencies look like.
 But before we keep finding out what the